christianareas/resume/README.md

 # Christian’s Resume
-Get to know me professionally!
+Get to know me professionally.
 This project aims to showcase how I write developer documentation — mainly API documentation.
-It also showcases my developer skills, including API design.
+It also showcases my developer skills — including API design.

 To meet these goals, I plan to: